- Do you need a biscuit joiner?

 #1 For cordless convenience

-If you are after a cordless option the Makita XJPo3Z has six depth settings, including one-touch stops for the most common biscuit sizes.
-The Makita XJP03Z is a cordless unit that has enough power to compare to some of the best biscuit joiners on the market.
-It has an innovative Star Protection Computer Control system that improves performance and ensures longer battery life.
+If you are after a cordless option the Makita XJPo3Z features six depth settings, including one-touch stops for the most common biscuit sizes.

 When to use a biscuit joiner?

 Biscuit joints are pretty strong and versatile and can support fairly heavy loads.
-You can, therefore, use biscuit joiners to create a wide variety of furniture, from tables and benches to bookshelves and even cupboards.
+You can, therefore, use biscuit joiners to create a wide variety of furniture [1], from tables and benches to bookshelves and even cupboards.

 Biscuit joiners are useful for any task that involves joining slabs of wood together.
-Although most woodworkers use them to join two pieces of wood side by side, they can also be used to make butt joints and for joining the edge of a slab to a flat surface, as you would when making a shelf.
+Although most woodworkers use them to join two pieces of wood side by side, they can be used to make butt joints and for joining the edge of a slab to a flat surface, as you would when making a shelf.

 Even if you opt to use glue [2] to attach two pieces of wood, using biscuits will help ensure proper alignment when you clamp the individual pieces together.